 While not technically a park, this trail is open for dogs who are looking for an easier walk since the paths here are flat and well maintained.
-It’s connected to Rosedale Park, listed above and offers a variety a views since the 20+ mile trail will take you through fields, woods and alongside a lake.
+It’s connected to Rosedale Park, listed above, and offers a variety of views since the 20+ mile trail will take you through fields, woods, and alongside a lake.
 Just note that the surface can change along the way from paved to dirt or crushed stone.

 Photo via: https://www.instagram.com/lhtrail/